Made from pasteurized or unpasteurized sheep's milk

 The Manchego cheese is produced in the La Mancha region of Spain, which is also home to Don Quixote.
-It is made from pasteurised sheep's milk.
+It is made from pasteurized sheep's milk.
 It is one of the popular cheeses from Spain and comes under the PDO (DOP) guidelines.

-The rind is inedible with a distinctive, traditional herringbone basket weave pattern, pressed on it.
+The rind is inedible with a distinctive, traditional herringbone basket weave pattern.
 A typical ear wheat pattern is pressed onto the top and bottom wheels of the cheese.
-Manchego cheese is available in many varieties depending on its age.
+Manchego cheese is available in wide varieties.

-Semi Curado - semi-firm cheese aged around 3 weeks to 3 months.
-It is supple and moist.
-The flavour is fruity, grass, hay with a tangy note.
+Semi Curado: Semi-firm cheese aged around three weeks to three months.
+It is supple and moist with a fruity flavour and tangy notes.

-Viejo - firm cheese aged for 1-2 years.
-The flavour is sharp and it becomes crumbly in texture.
-It has a sweet, lingering taste.
+Viejo: Firm cheese aged for 1-2 years.
+The flavour is sharp with a crumbly texture.
+It has a rich, deep pepperiness to it.

-Manchego cheeses are best paired with a sherry.
+Manchego cheeses are best paired with sherry.
 Cheeses similar to Manchego are called 'Machego like cheeses', but the producers cannot legally name the cheese as Manchego.